PeterCamilleri/mini_term/README.md

 #### Exceptions:

-The mini term queue uses the following exception classes:
+The mini term gem uses the following exception classes:

     Exception              # From Ruby.
       StandardError        # From Ruby.